ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 .. note::

   This form of communication is deprecated.
-Consider using the :ref:`forum` instead.
+Consider using the :ref:`ansible_forum` instead.

 Your first post to the mailing list will be moderated (to reduce spam), so please allow up to a day or so for your first post to appear.